Technigo/project-design-handoff-vite/README.md

 </h1>

 # NOTE - UPDATE - 21st Nov 2023
 Unfortunetly, my designer was not able to supply a finished product.
-Therefore, my initial project has been moved to another branch so I can begin again as I cannot fork the repo twice.
+My code coaches have connected me with the UX Design teachers who have given me a new design to start again.
+My initial project has been moved to another branch so I can begin again on main as I cannot fork the repo twice.

 # Design Handoff Project